polysyllabic/chaos/docs/chaosface.md

 * !chaos apply -- Get an explanation of how to apply modifier credits
 * !chaos credits -- Get an explanation of how to earn modifier credits
 * !chaos voting -- Get an explanation of the voting method
+* !chaoscmd -- Get a list of available commands for Twitch Controls Chaos

 Modifier Commands:
 * !apply <mod name> -- Apply a modifier (requires modifier credit and subject to cooldown)